Home > Academics > Departments > Performing Arts > Handbook > Academic Programs

 Margaret E. Everett Music Scholarship

-This scholarship was established in 1994 by the estate of Miss Everett, a 1919 graduate of Rockford College, to provide music scholarships for students demonstrating need.
+This scholarship was established in 1994 by the estate of Miss Everett, a 1919 graduate of Rockford University, to provide music scholarships for students demonstrating need.

 Leonard Bernstein Award

-Established by Mr. Bernstein after his 1966 commencement address to the college, the award is presented to the student who has made the greatest contribution to the performing arts at Rockford College, as judged by the performing arts faculty.
+Established by Mr. Bernstein after his 1966 commencement address to the university, the award is presented to the student who has made the greatest contribution to the performing arts at Rockford University, as judged by the performing arts faculty.

 Bill Stiles Award